-Have you heard of moissanites?
-Moissanites are precious gemstones that look remarkably like diamonds— yet cost far less.
-Moissanite is also extremely durable, making it great for everyday wear, and it’s very environmentally friendly.
-Let’s take a closer look at how moissanites compare to diamonds and whether or not moissanite may be right for you.
+Have you heard of moissanite?
+Moissanite is a precious gemstone that looks remarkably like a diamond, yet costs far less.
+Moissanite is also extremely durable, making it great for everyday wear.
+Moissanite is a gorgeous, affordable, and practical diamond alternative that many people are drawn to– but is it right for you?
+Let’s take a closer look at how moissanites compare to diamonds.

 What is Moissanite?

-Moissanite, the “Space Diamond,” shines brilliantly in this glamorous yet chic engagement ring.
+Moissanite, the “Space Diamond,” shines brilliantly in this glamorous and chic engagement ring.

-First, let’s talk a little bit about what moissanite is.
+First, let’s talk a bit about what moissanite is.
 Moissanite is a gemstone that was discovered fairly recently.
-This colorless, fiery gemstone was first discovered in 1893 by Henri Moissan, a French scientist, who found what he thought were diamond particles in a meteorite crater.
+This colorless, fiery gemstone was first discovered in 1893 by Henri Moissan, a Nobel Prize winning French scientist, who found what he thought were diamond particles in a meteorite crater in Arizona.
 Upon further inspection, however, he realized that he’d found particles of a gemstone made from silicon carbide, an entirely new gemstone that would eventually be called moissanite.